Introduction

 5.3 Task-Specific Evaluation Metrics

-• Transfer ability: Can the model apply patterns learned from one set of examples to semantically similar but structurally different problems?
+- Transfer ability: Can the model apply a pattern learned from examples of type A to solve problems of type B, where B is semantically related but structurally distinct?

 6. Implementation Example (Code Snippet)